-Development exempted from contributions or levies by a direction of the Minister pursuant to section 94E of the EP&A Act, current at the time of assessment of the application (The direction will provide the terms of its applicability).
-Copies of current directions are available to download from the Department of Planning and Infrastructure website.
+Development exempted from contributions or levies by a direction of the Minister pursuant to section 7.3 of the EP&A Act, current at the time of assessment of the application (The direction will provide the terms of its applicability).
+Copies of current directions are

-- Development associated with providing infrastructure funded by section 94A levies. - Development that involves rebuilding or repair of damage resulting from declared natural disasters (such as flooding or bushfires) under the NSW State Emergency Management Plan. - Applications submitted by Canterbury-Bankstown Council. - Applications submitted on behalf of Canterbury-Bankstown Council for the provision of public infrastructure.
+- Development associated with providing infrastructure funded by section 7.12 levies. - Development that involves rebuilding or repair of damage resulting from declared natural disasters (such as flooding or bushfires) under the NSW State Emergency Management Plan. - Applications submitted by Canterbury Bankstown Council. - Applications submitted on behalf of Canterbury Bankstown Council for the provision of public infrastructure.